nilsfaulhaber/fallbackmonitor-plugin-for-coredns/README.md

 rr, err := assembleRR(data, protocol)
 ~~~

-The body of the response message is filled by Resource Record returned from **assembleRR**.
+The body of the response message is filled by AAAA records returned from **assembleRR**.

 **assbemleRR** takes the sender's IP (**data.Remote**) and the DNS message (**data.Message**), and encodes all the information.
 ~~~